snowleopard/alga/README.md

 enough for many applications.
 We believe there is a lot of potential for improving the performance of the library, and this is one of our top priorities.
 If you come across a performance issue when using the library, please let us know.

-Some preliminary benchmarks can be found in [doc/benchmarks](https://github.com/snowleopard/alga/blob/master/doc/benchmarks.md).
+Some preliminary benchmarks can be found [here](https://github.com/haskell-perf/graphs).

 ## Blog posts